ucb-art/craft2-chip/README.md

     cd rocket-chip
     git_submodule_init
     cd ../..

-Compile the dependencies.
-A temporary bug requires you to delete existing lib directories in submodules.

-    rm -rf fft/lib
-    rm -rf pfb/lib
     make libs

 There's no need to build the RISC-V tools, as we've already installed them in the Chamber.
-Sourcing the setup.sh file puts them into your path.
+Sourcing the setup.sh file in the tools directory puts them into your path.

 ## Submodules and Subdirectories